scimusmn/gts-solar-car/README.md

 This code is based on the 1-year prototype that has been in use at GTS for over a year.
-A few months ago I added two new features:
+A few months ago two new features were added:
 - wheel encoder instead of 2nd hall sensor for better position tracking
 - PWM halogen bulb control so "off" still keeps the bulb warm which should lead to longer bulb life.

 Now as I commit changes for the final, I realize I could have written much cleaner code.
-I apologize if it is hard to follow, I don't foresee more features being added at this point and since I have working code I am not going to rewrite it.
+I apologize if it is hard to follow, I don't foresee more features being added at this point and since I have working code I am not going to rewrite it.  -Joe